zubairabid/zubairabid.github.io/projects.md

     Made an implementation of Mario on the terminal without sprites, pygame, or any external libraries other than numpy and colorama.
 [Link](https://github.com/zubairabid/mario-console)
 9. **Instagram clone** April 2018

     As part of our ITWS-II course, made an Instagram clone with Flask (Python), JQuery, and AJAX Requests with support for posting, liking, commenting, following, and notifications.
+Team of two.
 [Link](https://github,com/zubairabid/Picture)

 10. **E-Cell IIIT Hyderabad Website** June 2018

-    Completely redesigned the Website for E-Cell, IIIT Hyderabad.
+    Led a team of three to completely redesign the Website for E-Cell, IIIT Hyderabad.
 Used Jekyll as a static site generator.
 [Link](https://web.archive.org/web/20190304011402/https://ecell.iiit.ac.in/)

 11. **Megathon 2018 Website** July 2018